HiveDesk

-As of 2023, Chile’s economy remains one of the most stable and prosperous in Latin America, with a GDP of approximately $318 billion USD.
+Chile's economy remains one of the most stable and prosperous in Latin America, with a 2025 nominal GDP of approximately $347 billion USD (IMF estimate) and projected 2026 growth of 2.0-2.2% (IMF/OECD).

 The country's economy is strongly supported by the mining sector, particularly copper, which accounts for a significant portion of its exports.
 Other important sectors include agriculture, fishing, forestry, and services, especially in finance and telecommunications.
 Additionally, Chile is known for its growing technology sector and renewable energy initiatives.